cyverse-archive/NotificationAgent/README.markdown

 exist will not cause an error, but it will cause a warning message to be logged in the notification agent's log file.

-## Notification Status Tracking
+## Notification Job Status Tracking

-The notification agent keeps track of the status of each job that it sees, which allows the notification agent to detect when the overall status of each job changes.
-This tracking is currently done in an in-memory map that associates job identifiers with the most recent job status seen by the notification agent.
-This obviously poses some scalability problems, so a future version of the notification agent will be modified to store the most recent status of each job in a different way.
-One possibility is to store the most recent status for each job in a different bucket in the OSM.
-Another possibility is to store the state in a relational database.
+The notification agent keeps track of the status of each job that it sees, which allows it to detect when the overall status of each job changes.
+This tracking is managed by storing records containing only the job identifier and the last status of the job that was seen by the notification agent in the `notificationagent_job_status` bucket of the OSM.

 ## Startup Tasks

-Because notifications are stored in memory, the notification agent needs to load the most recent status that the notification agent has seen for each job.
-This is done by walking through all of the notifications that have been generated (deleted or not) and building the in-memory map.
-This will tend to cause the notification agent start-up time to become slower as more and more notifications are stored in the OSM.
-This startup delay will be eliminated when the notification status tracking mechanism is changed in the future.

 If there is a configuration problem or the notification is down for an extended period of time then it's possible for the status of a job to be